illfaku/korro/README.md

         port = 8080

         // Number of workers to process incoming messages.
-1 by default. workerGroupSize = 2
+        // 1 by default.
+        workerGroupSize = 2

         HTTP = {

             // Time limit for resolveOne operation of route actor selection.
-10 seconds by default. resolveTimeout = 5s
+            // 10 seconds by default.
+            resolveTimeout = 5s

             // Time limit to ask route actor.
-60 seconds by default. requestTimeout = 10s
+            // 60 seconds by default.
+            requestTimeout = 10s

+            // Maximal length of HTTP request content.
             // 65536 bytes by default.
             maxContentLength = 2M

             // Compression level from 0 to 9.
-Comment this line to disable compression. compression = 6
+            // Comment this line to disable compression. compression = 6

             routes = [{